alexanderjpowell/meter-image-capturing/README.md

  * timestamp
  * uid
  * userName

 users
  * displayNames
  * sortProgressives

+Note the current version of cloud firestore used by the application is 18.1.0.

 ### Indexes ###
 There is a composite index on the scans collection with uid ascending and timestamp descending.